 - Learn from every experience I have throughout each day

 Check out these posts for more info on books and podcasts I recommend:

-Check out this post for a head-to-head comparison of some affordable life coach certifications:
+Check out this post for a side-by-side comparison of some affordable online life coach certifications:

 I truly hope this helped you with understanding what it really takes to become a life coach.
 If you have any questions or feel there are other important factors I should touch on please comment below.